-The mission of The Helper Project is simple: To foster revitalization and beautification and promote cultural connections for the City of Helper, Utah.
+The mission of The Helper Project is simple: To foster revitalization and beautification, encourage economic development, and promote cultural connections for the city and citizens of Helper, Utah.

 The Helper Project was founded in August 2016 by Anne Morgan-Jespersen, a Utah native.
 As a teenager, Anne traveled throughout Utah and Wyoming with her father staking out oil and gas claims.
 This experience gave her a strong connection to and love for Utah’s landscape and the unique history of its rural cities and towns.

 After working as an architect for over 13 years, Anne decided to devote her professional life to painting.
 For 20 years, she painted part-time in Helper.
 During that period, she gained an enormous appreciation for the extraordinary history, beauty, and tenacity of the people living in Helper.